 Visit a village in Kenya

-In April 2014, thanks to a generous donation of US $44,000 from Swedish investment company Dieden Invest, Hand in Hand embarked on a two-year mission to transform the community of Kithimani, Machakos, by deploying our job creation model on a village-wide scale.
-Visit this space to keep up with all the latest progress, updated every six months.
+In April 2014, thanks to a generous US $49,000 donation from Swedish investment company Dieden Invest, Hand in Hand embarked on a two-year mission to transform the community of Kithimani, Machakos, by deploying our job creation model on a village-wide scale.
+This page tracked its progress.

 Kithimani is in Machakos, an inland county with beautiful hilly scenery well suited to hiking safaris.
 The county is home to the Ol Donyo Sabuk National Park, with spectacular views, wildlife and some 45 species of birds.